Unmasking the Modern-day Pharisee

 Modern-day

-Pharisees despite
+Pharisees, despite

-anyone they feel threatens their religious rules and regulations.
+their differences with each other, will come together in unity against those they feel threatens their religious rules and regulations.
 They can be

 PHARISEES